What is the difference between Resnet and the Service Desk?

 What kind of work is done in the Resnet Tech Center?

 The Tech Center is a general-purpose computer repair, maintenance and upgrade facility.
-The Tech Center provides its services to students free of charge.
 Problems most commonly handled by the Tech Center include operating system patching, virus scanning and removal, and spyware/adware cleaning.
 The Tech Center is also well equipped to perform a general "tune-up" and security check on your computer to ensure it is running at its best.

 The Tech Center can also diagnose problematic computers and hardware, replace damaged components, install upgrade components, and can perform data recovery in some situations.